-Since January 30, 2016, Shanghai and some cities nearby allows travelers from 51 countries to stay in certain cities for up to 144 hours (6 days) without applying for a Chinese travel visa to experience local culture and life.
+A number of areas and cities of China allow travelers from 53 countries to stay in certain cities for up to 144 hours (6 days) without applying for a Chinese travel visa to experience local culture and life.
 You can enjoy a journey in China easier.
-China Travel has listed here the most important information you may need for planning a short trip to China.
+We have listed here the most important information you may need for planning a visa-free journey to China.

 Which countries are covered in the policy?

-Europe (37 countries): Austria, Belgium, Denmark, Czech Republic, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, Switzerland, Russia, United Kingdom, Ireland, Cyprus, Bulgaria, Romania, Ukraine, Serbia, Croatia, Bosnia-Herzegovina, Montenegro, Macedonia, and Albania
+- Europe (39 countries): Austria, Belgium, Denmark, Czech Republic, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, Switzerland, Russia, United Kingdom, Ireland, Cyprus, Bulgaria, Romania, Ukraine, Serbia, Croatia, Bosnia-Herzegovina, Montenegro, Macedonia, Albania, Monaco, and Belarus

 Which ports of entry are involved in the policy?

-Shanghai: Shanghai Pudong International Airport, Shanghai Hongqiao International Airport, Shanghai Port International Cruise Terminal, Shanghai Wusongkou International Cruise Terminal, Shanghai Railway Station
+- Shanghai, Jiangsu and Zhejiang area: Shanghai Pudong International Airport, Shanghai Hongqiao International Airport, Shanghai Port International Cruise Terminal, Shanghai Wusongkou International Cruise Terminal, Shanghai Railway Station, Nanjing Lukou International Airport, Hangzhou Xiaoshan International Airport, Ningbo Lishe International Airport

 Meeting the Qualifying Criteria

-You must be in transit to a third country or region (Hong Kong, Macau, and Taiwan are included among possible third regions).
-For example, USA–Shanghai–Taiwan is acceptable for a 144-hour transit visa in Shanghai, but USA–Shanghai–USA is not.
+- You must be in transit to a third country or region (Hong Kong, Macau, and Taiwan are included among possible third regions).
+For instance, USA–Shanghai–Hong Kong is acceptable for a 144-hour transit visa in Shanghai, but USA–Shanghai–USA, or USA-Hong Kong-Shanghai is not.

-You enter and leave from one of the eligible ports of entry.
-Your arrival port and departure port can be different.
-For example, you can arrive in Shanghai and leave from Hangzhou, Zhejiang Province.
+- You enter and leave from one of the eligible ports of entry.

-You can travel around Shanghai, Jiangsu, and Zhejiang within 144 hours but you are not permitted to go to other provincial level areas in China.
+- You can travel only around the eligible areas or cities within 144 hours but you are not permitted to go to other city or provincial level areas in China.

 How to calculating the 144 Hours?